About Mike Myatt

 But the one thing that they all have in common are the values and what's interesting, if you just looked at our team, if you just went to our team page and looked at him or you looked at their bios, you kind of scratch your head.
 How, how do these people work together?

 And it's that diversity, you know, along with value alignment that makes this a really interesting place.
 But, you know, we vet probably harder for values than we do for capabilities and competencies.
 You know, we assume that people are going to bring those, right?
 Those are table stakes.
 They punch it, you take it to enter.
 But it's not what's going to keep you here.

 Yeah, 100%.
 100%

 Right.
 And, and

 How do you check for these values while recruiting them, are there, is there a set pattern of understanding if they infringe your culture?

 Yeah, I think a number one, nobody gets hired here with a single interview, right?
 And you know, you have to go through several interviews, and people are looking for different things.
 And, and you know, mostly what we're thinking is, you know, do we wanna work with this person?

 Would our clients want to work with this person?
 Does this person add to our culture, you know, not just fit, but add, are the people that we want to be around for a long period of time, are the people we can trust, you know, that our clients can trust or the people that will represent us well.

-And you know, so when you look at our people, I mean, you know, they’ve got a lot of great gravitas, a lot of pedigree.
-They, you know, a lot of people here have really interesting backgrounds and that, that’s kind of what gets them to the interview.
-But what gets them through the interview is who they are as a human being because You don’t hire a resume, you hire the entirety of a human being.
+And you know, so when you look at our people, I mean, you know, they've got a lot of great gravitas, a lot of pedigree.
+They, you know, a lot of people here have really interesting backgrounds and that, that's kind of what gets them to the interview.
+But what gets them through the interview is who they are as a human being because

 “You don't hire a resume, you hire the entirety of a human being.”